Fiona is a qualified herbalist and aromatherapist. She has twenty years of experience in the field and wants to share that knowledge.

 Make your Own Nasturtium Tea

 Place one cup of flowers and/ or buds in a liter of water in a pot.
 Cover and allow to simmer for 15 minutes.
-Strain and store in the fridge.
+Strain and store in the refrigerator.

-For hair growth, massage into scalp before rinsing hair.
+For hair growth, massage into the scalp before rinsing hair.
 Try using daily.

-For skin care, apply using a cotton ball and then rinse.
+For skincare, apply using a cotton ball and then rinse off with warm water.

 An Ultra-Effective Hair Treatment

-This is a bit more effort but makes is great for the hair.
-Mix one cup each of nettle, nasturtium and rosemary into two liters of water.
+This is a bit more effort but makes it great for the hair.
+Mix one cup each of nettle, nasturtium, and rosemary into two liters of water.
 Simmer in a closed pot for 15 minutes.
 Allow it to cool and then strain for use.
-Massage into scalp before rinsing out.
-I toss the used leaves into the compost heap so nothing goes to waste at all.
+Massage into your scalp before rinsing out.
+You can toss the used leaves into the compost heap, so nothing goes to waste at all.

 Refrigerate any leftovers.

-Nasturtiums act as a wonderful ground cover and can shade the roots of plants that tend to be more sensitive to the hot sun.
-The nasturtium plant stays quite low to the ground and so can also add interest to your garden.
+Nasturtiums act as a wonderful ground cover and shade the roots of plants that tend to be more sensitive to the hot sun.
+In addition, the nasturtium plant stays quite low to the ground and so can also add interest to your garden.

 Nasturtiums can be quite useful when it comes to acting as a trap crop.
 Plant them around your veggie patch to lure insects away from your vegetables.